Jesse-Millwood/Bill-Of-Materials-Tools/README.md

-Disclaimer: This is still a work in progress.
+**Disclaimer**: This is still a work in progress.
 If you use this please compare the CSV output to the expected list.

 Some TODO's:
 * Detect file automatically
 * Make CSV file creation more robust
 * Add pricing capability with the find chips API or something similar
+* Add multiple output formats